 4: The P/E ratio for Shopify (and other ecommerce) stores is depressingly low

 P/E ratio is a number that basically tells you how many years’ of earnings investors think a certain company is worth.
 E.g. if a company makes $100 per month and its value is $12,000 it would mean that company is seen to be worth 10 years of earnings.
 One might think that Shopify stores would carry a very high P/E ratio as they are in a fast growing industry.

 Unfortunately though that appears to be false.
-That as on Shopify’s marketplace Shopify stores are usually listed for sale for just couple months or couple year’s worth of earnings.
+That as on Shopify’s marketplace Shopify stores are usually listed for sale for just a couple of months’ or a couple of years’ worth of earnings.
 That is obviously disappointing if you are dreaming of starting a Shopify store, getting it to some profitability and then quickly cashing out for a nice paycheck.

-Final note: Even though the 4 things mentioned above are not exactly encouraging for launching a Shopify store, it is good to note that there are lot of people who are currently running a highly success business build via Shopify.
+Final note: Even though the 4 things mentioned above are not exactly encouraging for launching a Shopify store, it is good to note that there are a lot of people who are currently running a highly successful business build with Shopify.
 And who knows, maybe through hard and smart work your store will also become a success story?